acanalungo/wgs-inspector/README.md

   step should finish in under an hour.
 - When VEP is finished, you'll be left with an annotated VCF file called `vep_<sample_name>.vcf.gz`.
 To extract the relevant variants from this file, run the parser by running: `python3 annotation_parser.py user_data/vep_<sample_name>.vcf.gz`.
-  Optionally, you can use the `--gnomad` and `--revel` flags to override the default cutoffs for the parser, which are 0.01 and 0.5, respectively.
   This step should finish in under ten minutes.
+- Optionally, you can use the `--gnomad` and `--revel` flags to override the default cutoffs for the parser, which are 0.01 and 0.5, respectively.
+The `--gnomad` cutoff corresponds to allele frequency as a percentage in decimal format, such that a cutoff of 0.01 means only variants rarer than 1% are included, 0.001 means only variants rarer than 0.1% are included, and so on.
+The `--revel` cutoff corresponds to the *in silico* pathogenicity prediction from the REVEL database, which ranges from 0.0 (for lowest likelihood) to 1.0 (for highest likelihood), such that a cutoff of 0.5 means only variants with a pathogenicity score **higher** than 0.5 are included.
+See the REVEL paper (linked below) and [website](https://sites.google.com/site/revelgenomics/about) for more information if you want to override this cutoff.
 - The output of the parser will be a CSV file in the `user_data` directory containing all the variants matching the criteria, which you can open with any spreadsheet program and explore as you wish.